 USS Hornet Memorial Day Ceremony (707 W. Hornet Ave., Pier 3, Alameda)

-Veterans, past and present, will be honored in a special Memorial Day tribute onboard the Bay Area’s famous “floating museum,” the USS Hornet beginning at 11 a.m.
+Veterans will be honored in a special Memorial Day tribute onboard the Bay Area’s famous “floating museum,” the USS Hornet, beginning at 11 a.m.
 The USS Hornet will be open from 10 a.m.-5 p.m. on Memorial Day.
 Tours of the ship will be available.
 The carrier’s numerous exhibits include 13 Navy and Marine aircraft, ranging from WWII vintage to modern era.
 The Hornet is also home to the West Coast’s largest collection of Apollo Moon Mission artifacts.
 Admission: $20 for adults, $15 for adults with Military I.D., and $10 for youth age 7-17 (age 6 and under are free with paying adult).
+Free for veterans.